Azure-Samples/azure-search-python-samples/search-website-functions-v4/README.md

 1. Select **Save** to save the settings.

-1. Return to VS Code.
+1. Return to Visual Studio Code.

 1. Refresh your Static web app to see the Static web app's application settings.

 ## Run queries in your app

-1. In VS Code, select **Azure** from the Activity Bar.
+1. In Visual Studio Code, select **Azure** from the Activity Bar.

 1. In the Side bar, **right-click on your Azure subscription** under the `Static web apps` area and find the Static web app you created.